After reading this post, killing weeds will become a cinch for you, and you’ll stop buying herbicides.

 6. Table Salt/ Rock Salt

 The herbicidal property of salt has been exploited for hundreds of years, and there is no reason why you can’t test it for yourself.
 Salt immediately disrupts the optimal pH of the soil and kills the plants by depriving them of their moisture content and causing severe dehydration.
-The only downside is that the salt dilutes quickly in water and lose its efficacy with the next few rain showers.
+The only downside is that the salt dilutes quickly in water and loses its efficacy with the next few rain showers.
 See the instructions here!

 Also Read: 5 Ways to Use Table Salt in the Garden